mountain biking in Fruita, Colorado

 The Kokopelli Loops

 Located southwest of town, the trails at Kokopelli, managed by BLM, might be some of the most scenic riding you’ll find anywhere.
-Miles of stacked
+Miles of stacked single track range from intermediate

 Read More »